Is Glasgow worth visiting? Top 27 Glasgow Attractions

 Visit Glasgow Cathedral

-I hope you’ve heard of this next famous spot, the Glasgow cathedral.
+I hope you’ve heard of this next famous spot, the Glasgow Cathedral.
 The cathedral is the oldest building in Glasgow and is the only surviving medieval cathedral in mainland Scotland, courtesy of the protestant reformation.
-The cathedral was designed using the gothic architectural style and was built in 1197.
+The cathedral was designed using the Gothic architectural style and was built in 1197.
+The Cathedral has one of the most impressive post-war collections of stained glass windows in Britain, including John K Clark’s Millennium Window.

 The oldest house in Glasgow is Provand’s Lordship it is a medieval house built in 1471 and was originally part of St Nicholas’s Hospital.
 This is one of only a few surviving medieval buildings in Glasgow.
 The building has been restored and is furnished to depict life between 1500 and 1700, showcasing pieces of 17th-century Scottish furniture.
 Don’t forget to visit the St. Nicholas Garden which is a medicinal herb garden behind the house.
 Admission is free to the house and gardens and an easy 2-minute walk from the cathedral.